-Mr. Robson's agreement has a term of three years.
-Under the agreement, Mr. Robson (i) earns base salary at a rate of \$400,000 per year, (ii) is eligible to receive an annual bonus based on key performance indicators established by the compensation committee with a target equal to 100% of his base salary, and (iii) received a signing bonus of \$50,000.
-In addition, Mr. Robson received a grant under the Incentive Plan of options to purchase 300,000 shares of the Company's common stock and a grant under the Incentive Plan of 18,248 shares of restricted stock (with a value of \$250,000 based on the closing market price on the date of grant).
-The options have an exercise price of \$13.70 (the closing market price on the date of grant), vest as to one-quarter of the shares March 31, 2022 and in equal quarterly installments during the following three years.
+Under his prior employment agreement (the "Prior Robson Agreement"), Mr. Robson (i) earned base salary at a rate of \$400,000 per year, (ii) was eligible to receive an annual bonus based on key performance indicators established by the compensation committee with a target equal to 100% of his base salary, and (iii) received a signing bonus of \$50,000.
+In addition, Mr. Robson received a grant under the Incentive Plan of options to purchase 75,000 shares of the Company's common stock and a grant under the Incentive Plan of 457 shares of restricted stock (with a value of \$250,000 based on the closing market price on the date of grant).
+The options have an exercise price of \$548.00 (the as-adjusted closing market price on the date of grant), vest as to one-quarter of the shares March 31, 2022 and in equal quarterly installments during the following three years.
 The restricted stock vests in three equal installments on the first, second and third anniversary of the grant date.
-The Company will reimburse Mr. Robson for the costs of his mobile phone.
+Under the Prior Robson Agreement, the Company was obligated to reimburse Mr. Robson for the costs of his mobile phone.